 Trust us, this is must-see (and must-shop) if you're interested in food.
 There's a vast selection from sausages to shoes, cheeses to poultry, even roasted pig on a spit.
 Marché d'Aligre is located on Rue d'Aligre, east of Bastille, between Rue du Faubourg Saint-Antoine and Rue de Charenton.

 This tree-lined walkway follows an abandoned railway line.
 Starting just behind Opera Bastille, it rises 30 feet above ground to afford a great view.
-Beneath its arches are stores and workshops filled with impressive arts and crafts.
+Beneath its arches are stores and workshops filled with impressive arts and crafts in a shopping strip called Viaduc des Arts.
 Over the past few years pedestrian bridges have been built above parkland, plantings and arbors have been added along the path, even buildings have "sprouted" on either side of the promenade.

 From Bastille walk south on Rue de Lyon, turn left on Avenue Daumesnil and you'll find stairs climbing up to the walkway.